SecPlugs/chrome-extension/docs/_summary.md

-Working scripts and tools written in BASH ready to use as is or extend.
+A Secplugs powered Chrome extension that scans web sites as you visit them.
-For example, upload files for scanning or grepping logs for URLs for scanning.
+See recent scan history, scan now or use the portal for deeper analysis.

-The scripts are up open source on GitHub and contain ample comments, so you can fork them and modify as you wish.
+The tool is open source so you can modify as you wish.